 Workforce Development Programs

 Hiring felons is a challenge.
-Former felons have often been excluded from the workforce due to their criminal history and represent an untapped talent pool.
+Former felons are not often welcome in the workforce due to their criminal history and represent an untapped talent pool.
 But when you hire people with criminal records, you open yourself up to risks that can lead to litigation, employee turnover, and increased costs.

 And companies like Walmart, Starbucks, Home Depot, and JPMorgan Chase are updating their hiring practices to include people with criminal records.